‘Treating us like robots’: Amazon workers seek union

 “So, if you want to hear about $15 an hour and health care, Senator Sanders will be speaking downtown.
 But if you would like to make at least $15 an hour and have good health care, Amazon is hiring,” Clark tweeted.

 Burns and Harvey Wilson, a 41-year-old who works as a “picker” at Amazon, both said they’re supporting the union because of poor working conditions at the warehouse.
-Employees face relentless quotas and the mammoth size of the facility makes it nearly impossible to get to the bathroom and back to your station during that time, they said.
+Employees face relentless quotas and the mammoth size of the facility makes it nearly impossible to get to the bathroom and back to your station during a workers’ break time, they said.

 “How could you work for somebody who is trillion, billion whatever you want to call it, how can you work for them and they don’t want you to go to the bathroom?”
 Burns said.